Department of Management Science and Statistics

 Degree Requirements

-Candidates with MS in Statistics or a related field are required to successfully complete a minimum of 57 credit hours of course work at levels of 6000/7000 starting from item C below.
-However, those who do not have the foundation courses listed in item A, are required to complete these courses in addition to the 57 credit hours required for the degree.
+Candidates with an M.S. in Statistics or a related field are required to successfully complete a minimum of 57 credit hours of course work at the 6000- or 7000-level, starting from item C below.
+However, those who do not have the foundation courses listed in item A are required to complete these courses in addition to the 57 credit hours required for the degree.
 Candidates with a bachelor’s degree are required to successfully complete a minimum of 87 semester credit hours of graduate coursework as specified below:

 A. Foundation Courses12